kilipan/nasin-toki/README.md

 The *question word* `seme` behaves like a content word from a grammatical point of view.
 Importantly, that means that unlike in various natural languages, it cannot be used as a relative pronoun.

+### loan words
+All capitalized words are names of things.
+Grammatically, they are similar to content words, but usually do not occur as a head.

 # basics